| |

 for your weekend entry fee in advance (note:

 not all organizing clubs use this feature).
-Typically

 available during the week preceding the